loewexy/pdns-manager-website/content/documentation/api.md

 }
 ```

-Where:
+With:

-* domain: is the complete name of your record
+* domain: beeing the complete name of your record
-* id: is the remote access id which you remember from above
+* id: beeing the remote access id which you remember from above
-* content: is the new content of your record
+* content: beeing the new content of your record

 You get a JSON like the following: